ddbj/www/_dra/update-e.md

 ## Metadata update  {#update-metadata}

 Update metadata by clicking [Enter/Update metadata].
-Uneditable fields are blocked.
 After editing your metadata, please be sure to click [Submit/Update DRA metadata] and reflect the updates.
+Fields that cannot be edited are blocked.
+In such cases, please request corrections through the [DRA/BioProject/BioSample update request](https://forms.gle/T7faNoDCvmQoTiWq9).

 ## Data file addition {#add-data-files}